-The Day of the Dead, or Dia de Muertos in Spanish, is a holiday related to All Saints Day and All Soul's Day that is celebrated throughout Mexico and in many other cultures around the world.
-The holiday and its merchandise are becoming increasingly more popular in the United States as Mexican communities and the culture influences society by promoting the holiday, artists, pop culture and retailers sell and embrace the marketing associated with the holiday, and as overall general awareness increases.
+The Day of the Dead, or Dia de Muertos in Spanish, is a holiday related to All Saints Day and All Soul's Day that is celebrated throughout Mexico and in many other countries around the world.
+Several different cultures and communities of people from around the world have their version of the holiday, slightly varying from one another.
+The holiday and its merchandise are becoming increasingly popular in the United States as Mexican communities influence society by promoting it.
+More and more artists and retailers sell and embrace the marketing associated with the holiday.
+Pop culture has also embraced the holiday, often placing a trendy spin on the ancient rituals and concepts.
+Overall, general awareness and curiosity has increased.
 In America, we have held a fascination for years with skull imagery and the idea of the afterlife, heaven and hell.
-There is also a growing trend of curiosity of paranormal activity, ghosts and spirits.
-We celebrate the holiday of Halloween that embrace some of this fascination.
+There is also a growing trend of "hunting" for paranormal activity, ghosts and spirits.
+We celebrate the holiday of Halloween that embraces some of this fascination.
 It's no surprise that as more Americans learn about The Day of the Dead, more and more are taking part in this celebration of life and death, folklore and culture.

 The greatest influence of Day of the Dead in America comes from our neighbors to the South, Mexico.
 And whenever there is a Mexican holiday or celebration, you often find folklorico dancing.
 Hence the reason I am writing about this holiday.
 Below are some pictures from the first Day of the Dead folklorico performance I ever saw.
 The pictures are of Images of Mexico getting ready in 2011 for their show.
 Be sure to read my blog called "Images Of Mexico" to learn more of this fabulous group.
 The show was spectacular and there were lots of vendors selling their goods.
 I bought some colorful glitter skull heads, with the intent of using them as ornaments for a Day of the Dead Christmas tree, and a charcoal skeleton drawing.